-The project site is not within an identified regional or wildlife corridor habitat linkage (South Coast Wildlands 2008).
+The project site does not support the movement of wildlife on a regional level, nor is it recognized as a vital corridor for dispersal or seasonal migration.
+However, the site may provide refuge for transitory and migrating bird species, and the large network of street trees in the nearby area may enhance migration to open space areas in the surrounding regional hills and mountains.
 The site does not contain on-site drainage courses that would provide migratory fish movement since Oil Creek is not connected to other surface drainages.
 No impact would result to such resources during project construction or operation.